Most Australian Households Miss These Bill Traps Before Prices Reset in January

 Electricity and telco pricing is usually based on contracts and plans with time limits.
 Around December and January, several changes commonly overlap:

-• Fixed-term contracts move to month-to-month pricing
+• Fixed-term contracts moving to month-to-month pricing

 None of these automatically mean you are being overcharged, but they do mean your bill deserves a closer look.